adam-mathe/adam-mathe.github.io/portfolio/space.md

 ## Motivation Behind the Project

-Me and one of my close developer friends, [Sherwin](https://sherwinsalemi.com/) have long wanted to develop a multiplayer game together.
+Me and one of my close developer friends have long wanted to develop a multiplayer game together.
 We found Minecraft to be the perfect environment to build our project in as it provided us with an easily modifiable multiplayer experience.

 ## Key Features